apache/pulsar/site2/docs/schema-understand.md

 ### Schema compatibility check

+The purpose of schema compatibility check is to ensure the existing consumers can process the introduced messages.

-When receiving a `SchemaInfo` from producers/consumers, brokers recognize the schema type and deploy the schema compatibility checker ([`schemaRegistryCompatibilityCheckers`](https://github.com/apache/pulsar/blob/bf194b557c48e2d3246e44f1fc28876932d8ecb8/pulsar-broker-common/src/main/java/org/apache/pulsar/broker/ServiceConfiguration.java)) for that schema type to check if the `SchemaInfo` is compatible with the schema of the topic by applying the configured compatibility check strategy.
+When receiving a `SchemaInfo` from producers, brokers recognize the schema type and deploy the schema compatibility checker ([`schemaRegistryCompatibilityCheckers`](https://github.com/apache/pulsar/blob/bf194b557c48e2d3246e44f1fc28876932d8ecb8/pulsar-broker-common/src/main/java/org/apache/pulsar/broker/ServiceConfiguration.java)) for that schema type to check if the `SchemaInfo` is compatible with the schema of the topic by applying the configured compatibility check strategy.

 The default value of `schemaRegistryCompatibilityCheckers` in the `conf/broker.conf` file is as follows.